Mass Shootings: America needs an Emmett Till moment

-President Obama put VP Joe Biden in charge of his gun task force, and Joe Biden has seen the pictures.
+President Obama put then-VP Joe Biden in charge of his gun task force, and Joe Biden has seen the pictures.

-Here’s how The New York Times quoted President Biden today: “‘Jill and I are devastated.
+Here’s how The New York Times quoted President Biden: “‘Jill and I are devastated.
 The feeling — I just can’t imagine how the families are feeling,’ he said, at times struggling to find the right words.”

 Obama himself, after seeing the photos, broke into tears on national television.

 And, of course, there must be a Mamie Bradley: a parent, spouse or other relation willing to allow the photos of their loved one to be used in this way.

 In 1996 there was a horrific slaughter in Tasmania, Australia, by a shooter using an AR15-style weapon, culminating a series of mass shootings that had plagued that nation for over a decade.

 While the Australian media generally didn’t publish the photos, they were widely circulated.